vaibhavbhagee/Database-Management-Systems/Assignment 1 - Database Design/README.md

+# Assignment 1 - Database Design

-# Instructions for running the code
+* Instructions for running the code

 1. To run the tests corresponding to various data loading methods, follow the following steps in order: